 L4 / IC3 · 3–5 years

-Android Engineer interviews at most tech companies follow a recognisable pattern: a recruiter screen, a Kotlin coding round, an Android-flavoured system design round, often a project deep-dive on something from your CV, and a behavioural with the hiring manager.
+If you're heading into an Android Engineer loop, the pattern is recognisable at most tech companies: a recruiter screen, a Kotlin coding round, an Android-flavoured system design round, often a project deep-dive on something from your CV, and a behavioural with the hiring manager.
 The bar is Kotlin fluency, comfort with the Android lifecycle (including process death and configuration changes), and the ability to reason about background work without retreating to "WorkManager handles that."

 L4 / IC3 candidates are calibrated on owning a feature or screen end-to-end.
 The major tech employers (Google, Meta, Stripe, Airbnb, Snap, Pinterest, Spotify) run a similar loop shape; smaller startups compress to 3–4 rounds with more open-ended discussion.